Kuama-IT/kuama-control-center/README.md

 - [ ] Rework sync logics: each client should provide a set of credentials to be used to sync data.
 Logical flow should be -> get all spent time by credentials -> understand which project and which issue (we probably don't care to sync them over YT) -> import to db
 - [ ] Client profile: List of credentials.
 Do we need to associate credentials to projects/employee/client? hmmmm
 - [ ] Employee profile: provide credentials? hmmm
-- [ ] Employee profile: sync data button
+- [x] Employee profile: sync data button
 - [ ] Employee profile: reported hours until today
 - [ ] Employee profile: performed commits until today
 - [ ] Employee profile: list of payrolls
 - [ ] Employee profile: total amount earned until today
 - [ ] Employee profile: total cost for the company until today
 - [ ] Employee profile: total earnings for company until today
-- [ ] Employee profile: List of projects he's working on this month
+- [ ] Employee profile: List of projects he's been working on
 - [ ] Client profile: List of projects
 - [ ] Client profile: Contract settings (see gotchas)
 - [ ] Client profile: List of invoices